Will you be trick and treating this Halloween? If you are, Saturn will keep you company as you go from door to door.

 When and where to look:

-After sunset, 31st October in the west.
+After sunset, 31st October in the east.

 Use the above image as a guide.
 Astronomical images provided by SkySafari, a Simulation Curriculum Company, All rights reserved www.simulationcurriculum.com.